carrieholt/Watershed-Area-Model/README.md

 *Output*:

-'DataOut/wcviCK-BootstrappedRPs_ExtInd.csv' File of Sgen, SMSY and SREP values with uncertainty intervals from bootstrapped draws of SREP and productivity.
+'DataOut/wcviCK-BootstrappedRPs_ExtInd.csv' File of SGEN, SMSY and SREP values with uncertainty intervals from bootstrapped draws of SREP and productivity.

 **Step 3)** Plot distribution of productivity for WCVI Chinook under three different assumptions: (1) from a life-cycle model for WCVI Chinook salmon (Luedke pers. comm), (2) from a run-reconstruction and CU-specific ricker stock-recruitment models (see repository: pacific-salmon-assess/SalmonLRP_wCVI_CK, file: runWCVIChinook_projLRP.r), and (3) as inferred from accessible watershed-area model, as in Parken et al. (2006).